Dynamics of magnetoviscous warped discs around compact objects: Astrophysical connections

 \subsection{Anticipated values of $\alpha$}

-A review from both the theoretical and observational points of view for what values $\alpha$ ought to take can be found in \cite{king07}.
-The basic conclusion reached there is that observations indicate typical values of $\alpha \sim \mathcal{O}(0.1)$, while numerical simulations find much smaller values \cite[as low as $\alpha \sim$~0.004 in the 3D protoplanetary disc study of][for instance]{fn06}.
+A review from both the theoretical and observational points of view for what values $\alpha$ ought to take can be found in \citet{king07}.
+The basic conclusion reached there is that observations indicate typical values of $\alpha \sim \mathcal{O}(0.1)$, while numerical simulations find much smaller values (as low as $\alpha \sim$~0.004 in the 3D protoplanetary disc study of Ref.~\cite{fn06}, for instance).

 Recent observational data from discs around compact objects suggest somewhat lower values for $\alpha$.
-For LMXBs like Aql X-1 where the disc is illuminated by X-ray irradiation from inner regions, for instance, \cite{dub01} found that choosing $\alpha_{\rm h} \sim 0.2$ in `hot' (where hydrogen is ionized) or $\alpha_{\rm c} \sim 0.03$ in `cold' regions best reproduces the recurrence time of X-ray transients and associated light curves.
+For LMXBs like Aql X-1 where the disc is illuminated by X-ray irradiation from inner regions, for instance, \citet{dub01} found that choosing $\alpha_{\rm h} \sim 0.2$ in `hot' (where hydrogen is ionized) or $\alpha_{\rm c} \sim 0.03$ in `cold' regions best reproduces the recurrence time of X-ray transients and associated light curves.
 As there are uncertainties pertaining to the conversion efficiency of rest-mass energy into radiation and other systematics (e.g. hydrogen column density), different fits can be found in the literature.
-Recently, \cite{cob24} argued that $\alpha_{\rm h} \sim 0.1$ together with $\alpha_{\rm c} \sim 0.0075$ better match quiescent-state data for Aql X-1, with an even-lower $\alpha_{\rm c} \sim 0.005$ during the source's outburst phase in 2010.
+Recently, \citet{cob24} argued that $\alpha_{\rm h} \sim 0.1$ together with $\alpha_{\rm c} \sim 0.0075$ better match quiescent-state data for Aql X-1, with an even-lower $\alpha_{\rm c} \sim 0.005$ during the source's outburst phase in 2010.

 Values in the range $10^{-3} \lesssim \alpha \lesssim 10^{-1}$ could thus be considered `canonical' for thin discs around neutron stars.
-In systems accreting in the neighbourhood of the Eddington rate, comparable values of $\alpha \sim 10^{-2}$ were estimated by \cite{star04} using data from the Palomar-Green quasar sample (see their table 2) and \cite{ham20} for the hyperluminous X-ray source HLX-1.
+In systems accreting in the neighbourhood of the Eddington rate, comparable values of $\alpha \sim 10^{-2}$ were estimated by \citet{star04} using data from the Palomar-Green quasar sample (see their table 2) and \citet{ham20} for the hyperluminous X-ray source HLX-1.